jiyoungestherkim/jiyoungestherkim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D.
-Candidate at the department of political science at the University of California Los Angeles.
+Candidate in the department of political science at the University of California Los Angeles.

 Broadly, I study the political economy of development, conflict processes, and intergroup relations in Sub-Saharan Africa.
-In my dissertation, I investigate how climate change can increase violent conflicts from the perspective of intergroup relations.
+In my dissertation, I investigate how climate change can increase violent conflicts through the lens of how it affects social dynamics.

 You can contact me at jiyoungkim12 [at] ucla [dot] edu